bujdosobalintlaszlo/Dhondt_dot_NET_app/README.md

 In school we needed to implemet a system from the real world which involved a system with visualizable data.
 So we chose D’Hondt which is tied to the Europian parlament.
 Previously we wrote a console app for this so this task wasn't just about problemsolving but refactoring too.
 Fortunatelly we took this task with ease and got a 100% for our project.

+# Original project
+It was written for console.
+The main logic was implemented there and test were written for all classes, making sure of the correctnes of the program.
+We did manual tests as well.

+# Used technologies
+- C# (.NET Framework 4.8)
+- Windows Forms App (.NET Framework)
+- NUnit

 # How did we mannaged to compelte the task?
 When we developed this application, we had already worked as a team before.
 We knew each other’s strengths and weaknesses, which made collaboration and problem-solving much easier.